-Submissions are read blindly so do not put any identifying information on the document you upload to Submittable, or in your title.
-We will automatically reject pieces that do not follow this, so please look over your submission before you press send.
+Submissions are read without names or identifying factors so please do not put any identifying information on the document you upload to Submittable, or in your title.
+We automatically reject submissions that do not follow this, so please look over your submission before you press send.

-Please send all poetry submissions in Times New Roman, single-spaced, size 12.
+Please send all poetry submissions in Times New Roman or Garamond, size 12.

 Please send all prose submissions in Times New Roman, double-spaced, size 12.

 Please send a cover letter with your submission.
 The cover letter should include a brief biography and the title of your pieces.
-This letter cannot be viewed by anyone except for administration so your identity will not be revealed to those evaluating your work.
+This letter cannot be viewed by our reading staff so your identity will not be revealed to those considering your work.

 We like works that combine and subvert language.
-Works with English that weave other languages are welcome.
+Pieces in English that weave other languages are welcome.

-We encourage simultaneous submissions, but please inform us if your work has been accepted for publication elsewhere.
+We encourage simultaneous submissions, but please inform us through Submittable if your work has been accepted for publication elsewhere.

-We will not consider erotica, graphic violence, children's stories or genre fiction.
+We will not consider erotica or graphic violence.
 We also will not consider misogynistic, racist, homophobic, transphobic, ableist, or otherwise bigoted work.
+Be thoughtful.